tj-tusharjain/azure-compute-docs/articles/virtual-machines/Metadata-Security-Protocol/faq.md

 - The trusted delegate (the GPA) is responsible for determining the identity of clients and endorsing requests that approve from.
   - The GPA can rely on the OS Kernel to authoritatively identify which process within the VM made a request.

 The most important element is that MSP is a default closed model whereas other security measures (like in guest firewall rules) are default open.
-If the GPA is down or otherwise bypassed, Wireserver rejects any requests as they won't be endorsed by the latched key.
+If the GPA is down or otherwise bypassed, Wireserver rejects any requests as they aren't endorsed by the latched key.

 ### Why is this feature opt-in and not required or automatically enabled?

-IMDS is used by nearly every IaaS VM/VMSS in Azure.
+IMDS is used by nearly every IaaS VM or Virtual Machine Scale Sets in Azure.
 The diversity of workloads requires flexibility.
 While the design of MSP abstracts away most breaking changes, ultimately if a workload is dependent on a less secure configuration, enforcing stronger security breaks the workload.

 ### Why a new agent and not an Azure Guest Agent update?